burkeholland/quick-start/src/chapters/chapter1.md

 ## Getting up and running

-For this guide, we're assuming that you are going to develop your app on your local computer using the NativeScript Command Line Interace, or CLI.
+For this guide, we're assuming that you are going to develop your app on your local computer using the NativeScript Command Line Interface, or CLI.
 To start building your NativeScript app, you need to configure your local computer.
 To start, please visit the appropriate page according to your preferred development environment and follow the directions to install the proper software:

 ### Install NativeScript and Configure your Environment